MoleMan1024/audiowagon/docs/faq.markdown

 **UPDATE 2025-03-19:** It looks like after 4 years **Volvo/Polestar** have finally integrated the *car-usb-handler* in their recent car software update.
 For Volvo XC40 or Polestar 2 cars, please update to *car version 3.4.4 (the one with wired Android Auto included)* and *AudioWagon version 2.8.7 or higher* and you should no longer need to give permission for AudioWagon for USB each time.
+The permission popup might still appear rarely but most of the time the permission should be granted automatically without any popup showing.

 #### Ford